 "This moment in Simi Valley is a moment of truth," Kerry said.
 "Not just for my campaign, but for the future of my party as well.
 For some of us, this may be our only chance to confirm the demise of the man who is solely responsible for turning the American people away from liberal philosophy.
 As Democrats, we need to put small differences aside and be certain that this man is truly gone.
 Next, we must reclaim our country from the church-goers, the middle America folks and the uneducated conservative masses."

-in June 2004, Senator John Kerry cancelled scheduled campaign events and suspended his campaign activities for a week as a display of respect for the former president.
+Origin:After the passing of former president Ronald Reagan in June 2004, John Kerry — then a Democratic candidate for president — cancelled scheduled campaign events and suspended his campaign activities for a week as a display of respect for the former president.
 Senator Kerry also made a visit to the Ronald Reagan Presidential Library in Simi Valley, California, to pay his respects as President Reagan's body lay in repose at the presidential library, and the Senator attended the state funeral held for the former president a few days later at Washington's National Cathedral.

 What the press reported Senator Kerry actually said at the time he visited the Reagan Library was: